vatesfr/xen-orchestra/@xen-orchestra/log/README.md

 log.warn('something went wrong but did not prevent current action') log.error('something went wrong') log.fatal('service/app is going down')

+// you can add contextual info log.debug('new API request', {
+  method: 'foo',
+  params: [ 'bar', 'baz' ]
+  user: 'qux'
+})

+// by convention, errors go into the `error` field log.error('could not join server', {
+  error,
+  server: 'example.org',
+})
 ```

 Then, at application level, configure the logs are handled: